Art Contest Details and Information

 - Attach the entry form to the artwork (tape preferred; do not staple).
 Entries with incomplete, illegible information may be disqualified.

 Ribbons will be awarded for 1st, 2nd, and 3rd place in each grade category for K through 8th grade, and 1st, 2nd, and 3rd place in the High School category.
-Selected winners will be featured in the 2020 Saving My Alachua Calendar.
-All winning artwork will be displayed during the month of April 2019.
+Selected winners will be featured in the 2025 Saving My Alachua Calendar.
+All winning artwork will be displayed beginning in the month of April 2024.
 All submissions will become the property of Alachua County and may be reproduced.

 Q1: I love the ocean and dolphins.
 Can I draw a marine scene for this contest?